causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/README.md

     - requirements.txt
     - (more)
 - README.md: This file
-- sparkSQL.API.ipynb: Notebook describing the native API of Spark SQL along with a simple example.
+- sparkSQL_API.ipynb: Notebook describing the native API of Spark SQL along with a simple example.
-- sparkSQL.API.md: Description of the native API of Spark SQL.
+- sparkSQL_API.md: Description of the native API of Spark SQL.
 - books.csv: Data corresponding to example in Spark SQL API notebook.
 - prices.csv: Data corresponding to example in Spark SQL API notebook.
-- sparkSQL.example.ipynb: Notebook implementing the project using Spark SQL.
+- sparkSQL_example.ipynb: Notebook implementing the project using Spark SQL.
-- sparkSQL.example.md: Description of the project using Spark SQL.
+- sparkSQL_example.md: Description of the project using Spark SQL.
-- sparkSQL.example.py: Code corresponding to the project.
+- sparkSQL.utils: Class and function to load data from API endpoint corresponding to sparkSQL_example.ipynb.

+---

 ## 1. Set up Environment